 This is an online one-stop-shop for vocational education and training.
 It is the best place to start looking for a course and training provider to meet your needs.

 To find out more, see the Victorian Skills Gateway website.

 Learn Local can help you return to study, improve your reading, writing and maths skills, gain a qualification, get a job or learn something new.

 To find out more, see the Learn Local website.

-Eligible public housing tenants can apply for help to pay the enrolment fees at the concession rate.
+Eligible public housing renters can apply for help to pay the enrolment fees at the concession rate.

 Some examples of programs currently funded include Certificate III in Aged Care, Certificate IV in Disability Support and Certificate II in Trade Apprenticeships.

 Help with fees

 Training providers set fees at a level that they believe matches the quality, cost and reputation of their training.

 Shop around for a course and price that is right for you.